1918 Calendar

 - February 11, 1918 – New Year’s Day in Chinese calendar.
 Start of the year of the Earth Horse in Chinese astrology.

-- May 28, 1918 – The Azerbaijan Democratic Republic and the Democratic Republic of Armenia declare their independence.
+- May 26, 1918 – The Democratic Republic of Georgia is established.

 - August 13, 1918 – Women enlist in the United States Marine Corps for the first time.
 Opha Mae Johnson is the first woman to enlist.